ApprenticeAI/frapy/docs/intro/overview.rst

 .. _intro-overview:

 ==================
-Scrapy at a glance
+Frapy at a glance
 ==================

-Scrapy (/ˈskreɪpaɪ/) is an application framework for crawling web sites and extracting structured data which can be used for a wide range of useful applications, like data mining, information processing or historical archival.
+Frapy (/ˈskreɪpaɪ/) is an application framework for crawling web sites and extracting structured data which can be used for a wide range of useful applications, like data mining, information processing or historical archival.

-Even though Scrapy was originally designed for `web scraping`_, it can also be used to extract data using APIs (such as `Amazon Associates Web Services`_) or as a general purpose web crawler.
+Even though Frapy was originally designed for `web scraping`_, it can also be used to extract data using APIs (such as `Amazon Associates Web Services`_) or as a general purpose web crawler.